pepsinprozac88/lukemeredith_T1A3/docs/README.md

 ***New*** - Creates a new note.
 Follow the instructions on screen.
 Note that you cannot create a note without a title, or create a note that shares an existing note's title.
 Your note can also be multi-lined; though pressing the 'enter' key three times without inputting text will end the note and save it to Supernote's **/src** directory in .txt format.

 ***Delete*** - Use this option to delete an existing notes.
-Supernotes again gives you a list of all exisiting notes from which you can choose the note you wish to delete by typing in the name of the note (sans the .txt file extension and '_'s).
+Supernotes again gives you a list of all exisiting notes from which you can choose the note you wish to delete by typing in the name of the note (sans the .txt file extension and '_').
 To avoid accidental deletion, the user is asked one last time if they are sure they wish to delete the current file.
 Note than deleting a note is permanent; deleting notes in-app will also delete the associated .txt file from the 'src' directory.

 ***Append*** - This feature allows the user to open an exisitng note using the same method as mentioned previously (read a list and tyoe the note name etc.) Once the note is selected, the app prompts the user for additional note text which will be saved *to the end* of the note when the enter key is pressed three times (again allowing multi-lined text to be typed into the command line).